snickell/aframe-toolkit-component/README.md

-# A 2D UI Widget Toolkit for A-Frame
+# A UI Toolkit for A-Frame based on DreemGL